6 Best Night Markets in Taipei, Taiwan You Have to Visit!

 Image credits: autan

-Shilin Night Market is the biggest and the most famous night market in Taiwan.
-In close proximity to MRT Jiantan station, Shilin Night Market is also often very crowded.
-The food there (especially in the market area), however, is not very special, and tend to be a little expensive.
+Shilin Night Market is the biggest and most famous night market in Taiwan.
+Near MRT Jiantan station, Shilin Night Market is also often very crowded.
+The food there (especially in the market area), however, is not very special, and tends to be a little expensive.
 The street area offers better food.
 Shilin Night Market is a place that you must visit to complete your Taiwan experience.
 It will give you a feel of a typical Taiwanese night market and a chance to sample various street snacks available.

 3. Shida Night Market